ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 to the memory cost of establishing a list of mappings per target per client).
 If the compression was rejected, the client and proxy will instead use an uncompressed context ID (See {{uncompressed}}) to exhange UDP payloads for the given target, if those have been enabled.
+Only one Context ID MUST be used per IP-port tuple.
+If both client and server each negotiate a Context ID for the same tuple, the server MUST accept the client's request and the client MUST reject or close the server's context ID by sending a COMPRESSION_CLOSE.
+If a peer attempts to allocate another Context ID for a tuple which already has an active context ID previously requested by the same peer, this COMPRESSION_ASSIGN capsule MUST be considered malformed.

 ## Compression Mapping {#mappings}